proto-lab-ro/jobshoplab/README.md

 ## Framework Overview

-JobShopLab extends the classical Job Shop Scheduling Problem (JSSP) by integrating real-world production constraints and enabling RL-based optimization.
+JobShopLab extends the classical Job Shop Scheduling Problem (JSSP) by considering real-world production constraints and enabling RL-based optimization.
 It provides a state-machine-based simulation model that includes:

 - **Machines**: Modeled with setup times, breakdowns, and stochastic processing.
 - **Transport Units**: Handling job movements between machines with delays and constraints.